 Sepsis neonatorum; Neonatal septicemia; Sepsis - infant

 Neonatal sepsis can be caused by bacteria such as Escherichia coli (E coli), Listeria, and some strains of streptococcus.
 Group B streptococcus (GBS) has been a major cause of neonatal sepsis.
-However, this problem has become less common because women are screened during pregnancy.
+However, this problem has become less common because women are screened for GBS during pregnancy.
 The herpes simplex virus (HSV) can also cause a severe infection in a newborn baby.
-This happens most often when the mother is newly infected.
+This happens most often when the mother is newly infected with HSV.

 Early-onset neonatal sepsis most often appears within 24 to 48 hours of birth.
 The baby gets the infection from the mother before or during delivery.
 The following increase an infant's risk of early-onset bacterial sepsis: